-6 Id. at 708.
+6. Id. at 708.
 The Court did not decide whether the Andersen employees did "have in contemplation any particular official proceeding"; instead, the Court reversed and remanded because "the jury instructions [at the trial court] were flawed in important respects."

-Rule 37(e), which focuses exclusively on ESI, may provide serious consequences for organizations that "fail[ed] to take reasonable steps to preserve" information "that should have been preserved."
+7. Rule 37(e), which focuses exclusively on ESI, may provide serious consequences for organizations that "fail[ed] to take reasonable steps to preserve" information "that should have been preserved."
 FED.
 R. CIV.
 P. 37(e).

-8 2015 Advisory Comm.
-Note to FED.
+8. FED.
 R. CIV.
-P. 37(e).
+P. 37(e) advisory committee's note to 2015 amendment.